Charlotte Dawson

 About Charlotte Dawson

-I am a Ph.D. candidate in Sociocultural Anthropology with interests in Indigenous theory and methods, multispecies ethnography, political ecology, community archaeology, colonialism, and power.
+I am a Ph.D. candidate in Sociocultural Anthropology with interests in multispecies ethnography, environmental anthropology, and community archaeology.
 I received my BA in Anthropology and Art History from the University of Virginia in 2016 and received my MA in Anthropology at the University of Arizona in 2022 under the supervision of Dr. Lindsay Montgomery and Dr. Diane Austin.
-My MA thesis focused on the disjunctures between decolonial rhetoric and exhibition strategies at the National Museum of the American Indian in Washington, D.C.

-I have held various research assistantships which have included archaeological mapping and surveying, analysis of MMIW media coverage, and the development an equine-facilitated learning program.
-I am currently working as a research assistant on a Rockefeller-funded project with Dr. Michael Kotutwa Johnson which is focused on Indigenous agricultural seed repatriation, data sovereignty, and agricultural revitalization.
-I also work on an ongoing community archaeology project at Picuris Pueblo led by Dr. Lindsay Montgomery (U Toronto), Dr. Severin Fowles (Columbia), and Dr. Mike Adler (SMU).
+I have held various research assistantships which have included archaeological mapping and surveying on a community archaeology project, qualitative content analysis of news media, and the development an equine-facilitated learning program.
+I am currently working as a research assistant on a Rockefeller-funded project with Dr. Michael Kotutwa Johnson and Dr. Matthew Rowe that is focused on revitalizing Puebloan agricultural systems.

-I am currently developing dissertation research on buffalo/bison restoration programs on Tribal Nations under the supervision of Dr. Brian Silverstein.
+I am currently conducting dissertation research on wildlife management programs under the supervision of Dr. Brian Silverstein.

 Selected Publications